 Non-Exempt employees will be scheduled by their Department Managers for scheduled breaks and meal periods based upon the number of hours an employee is scheduled to work and based upon the needs of the facility.
-For every workday of 6 hours or more, non-exempt employees are required to take an unpaid meal period of not less than 30 consecutive minutes.
+For every workday of 6 hours or more, non-exempt employees may take an unpaid meal period of 30 consecutive minutes up to one hour.
 Breaks (no more than 15 minutes) are paid time worked; meal breaks (30 minutes) are unpaid if the employee is released to use the time for their own purposes.

-Nursing is Exempt at the direction of the Director of Nursing.
+Nursing is Exempt at the direction of the Chief Nursing Officer.